A WHOLE NEW GAME?

 “. . . your younger brother.”

-What he uncovers is a potential link between his own father’s past and the Game— blurring the boundary between it and real life more than ever.
+What he uncovers is a potential link between his own father’s past and the Game— blurring the boundary between the virtual and reality more than ever.